How to Spend 24 Hours in Lunenburg, Nova Scotia

 The Bluenose originally built and launched in Lunenburg in 1921 as a fishing vessel and a racing schooner.
 The ship, the Bluenose II currently in Lunenburg is a replica as the original sank off the coast of Haiti in January 1946.
 A picture of this boat has been on the back of Canada’s dime since 1937.

-On the way out of town, we headed across the harbor to take in a scene, known as the Money Shot, not just because the view is charming and iconic; but, also because it’s the vignette on the back of Canada’s $100 bill.
+On the way out of town, I headed across the harbor to take in a scene of colorful wooden homes known as the “money shot.”
+It is referred to as the money shot not only because the view is charming and iconic but because it’s the vignette on the back of Canada’s $100 bill.

-I was surprised to learn the brightly colored houses that Lunenburg is famous for are a relatively new development.
-Before 2007, the houses were painted white with black trim like St. John’s Anglican Church today.
+I was surprised to learn that the colorful buildings that Lunenburg is famous for are relatively new developments.
+Before 2007, the houses were painted white with black trim, like St. John’s Anglican Church today.

 Pin for later!